animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 `@LocatorApplication` is for configuring and bootstrapping standalone, GemFire Locator application processes.
 This process can only be a Locator and nothing else.
-If you try to start a Locator with a cache instance, Spring Data for GemFire will throw an error.
+If you try to start a Locator with a cache instance, Spring Data for VMware GemFire will throw an error.

 To simultaneously start a cache instance along with an embedded Locator, then you should use the `@EnableLocator` annotation